 The HWN Board meets quarterly.

-The planning groups undertake a core function of HWN, including Enter and View of health and social care services/premises; gathering the views of people who use health and social care services; representing HWN at a range of meetings/events with commissioners and providers and contributing to the development of HWN responses to key consultation processes.
-There are two groups:
+The planning group undertake a core function of HWN, including Enter and View of health and social care services/premises; gathering the views of people who use health and social care services; representing HWN at a range of meetings/events with commissioners and providers and contributing to the development of HWN responses to key consultation processes.
+They meet every two months.

-The groups work closely to the HWN Strategic and Operational Plans and identify priorities, which reflect issues that affect broadly across the community, and are evidenced by multiple independent sources of concern.
-The planning groups are open to all volunteers who can engage directly with the issues that are of interest and undertake more detailed work and local collaborations to ensure that the voices of all consumers, patients and carers are heard.
+The group works closely to the HWN Strategic and Operational Plans and identify priorities, which reflect issues that affect broadly across the community, and are evidenced by multiple independent sources of concern.
+The planning group is open to all volunteers who can engage directly with the issues that are of interest and undertake more detailed work and local collaborations to ensure that the voices of all consumers, patients and carers are heard.

 CTCIC has recruited a staff team, headed up by a General Manager.
-Staff are employed by CTCIC and work to UN policies and procedures agreed by the CIC Board.
-The team ensure the effective day to day delivery of the HWN functions, and those of other contracts, including:
+Staff are employed by CTCIC and work to policies and procedures agreed by the CTCIC Board.
+The team ensures the effective day to day delivery of the HWN functions, and those of other contracts, including:

 - Engaging with the local community to improve health and social care and health and wellbeing outcomes

 - Developing and implementing strategy and operational plans